igo95862/bubblejail/README.md

 Bubblejail is a [bubblewrap](https://github.com/containers/bubblewrap) based alternative to firejail.

-It is in very early development phase so expect bugs and lack of features.

-## How to use
+## Description

+Bubblejail design is based on observations of Firejail faults.

+One of the biggest issues with Firejail is that you can accidentaly run unsandboxed application and not notice.

+Bubblejail instead of trying to transparently overlay existing home directory creates a separated home directory.

+Every **Instance** represents a separated home directory.
+Normally every sandboxed application has its own home directory.

+Instance has `conflig.toml` file that contains the configuration of the instance such as system resources that sandbox should have access to.

+**Service** represent some kind of system resource that the sandbox can be given access to.
+For example, Pulse Audio service gives access to Pulse Audio socket so that the application can use sound.

+**Profile** is a predefined set of services that a particular application uses.
+Using profiles is entirely optional.

+## Quick start

 1. Install bubblejail from [AUR](https://aur.archlinux.org/packages/bubblejail-git/)
 1. Install the application you want to sandbox. (for example, firefox)
-1. Create an instance using the application profile

-> bubblejail create --profile=firefox myfirefox
+1. Run `auto-create` command that will look for possible applications to sandbox.

-1. The desktop entry should be created and can be found under name _myfirefox bubble_
+1. The desktop entry should be created and can be found under name __{Name} bubble_

 ## Command line utility documentation

-Command line program `bubblejail` has 3 sub commands: `create`, `run`, `list`
+Command line program `bubblejail` has 5 sub commands: `create`, `run`, `list`, `edit`, `auto-create`

 ### bubblejail create

 Creates a new instance.

+Optional arguments:

+* __--profile__ Specify the profile that the instance will use.
+For avalible profiles look at **Avalible profiles** section.
+If omited then empty profile will be used and the user will have to fill configuration manually.
+* __--do-import__ Imports data from home directory. **DOES NOT WORK YET**
+* __--no-desktop-entry__ Do not create desktop entry.

 Required arguments:

-* --profile Specify the profile that the instance will use.
-For avalible profiles look at **Avalible profiles** section
 * instance name that the new instance will use

 Example: